 Utilizing category management and strategic sourcing within your direct procurement strategy is usually a given.
 Are you putting the same amount of thought and consideration into your indirect spend?
 For most companies, the answer is probably no thanks in part to limited resources like time and manpower.

-Partnering with a group purchasing organization is an effective way to bring these two concepts to otherwise unmanaged areas of spend.
-A GPO can help facilitate indirect spend management best practices, and connect you with suppliers who deliver value and cost savings.
+Partnering with a group purchasing organization is an effective way to bring these two concepts together.
+Your GPO will help focus on these unmanaged areas of spend and facilitate indirect spend best practices.
+Working with a GPO also means connecting with top-tier suppliers who deliver value and cost savings.

-The GPO team is an expert when it comes to contract negotiations, supplier selection and performance management.
+Many consider the GPO an expert at contract negotiations, supplier selection, and performance management.
 A true GPO partner works to maximize the value of your indirect spend.

-The collective buying power of a GPO allows for organizations to access competitive pricing and improved terms and conditions with suppliers.
-GPOs are an invaluable partner for organizations looking to reduce indirect spend and maximize the value of their procurement processes.
+The GPO's collective buying power gives organizations access to competitive pricing and improved terms and conditions with suppliers.
+They're an invaluable partner for organizations looking to reduce indirect spend and maximize the value of their procurement processes.